shadow7412/Shadow-Reader/README.md

 * People who log in will all have marked and starred options - which will be in a different table

 Sharing is caring
-* You will be abke to view another person's shared threads (like in old google reader)
+* You will be able to view another person's shared threads (like in old google reader)
 * Sharing is Global (for now) to ease security requirements

 Threads